Homemade Everything Bagels

 - Brush the bagels with egg white – this will help the toppings stick.

-- Toppings - Avoid using onion or garlic flakes as these tend to burn when baking.
+- Toppings – Avoid using onion or garlic flakes as these tend to burn when baking.
 The granules work better.
-You can also brush egg white and add the garlic/onion flakes at the final 2 minutes of baking.
+You can also brush egg white and add the garlic/onion flakes in the final 2 minutes of baking.

-- Browning - too much or not enough.
+- Browning – too much or not enough.
 You can tent the bagels to prevent them from getting too brown.
-If your bagels don't get a brown color you can brush them with an egg wash made with egg yolks instead of egg whites
+If your bagels don’t get a brown color, you can brush them with an egg wash made with egg yolks instead of egg whites.

-- Overnight instructions - The dough can be prepared a day in advance.
-Proof them for an hour on the counter then punch down and let the dough rest in the fridge overnight.
+- Overnight instructions – The dough can be prepared a day in advance.
+Proof them on the counter for an hour, then punch down and let the dough rest in the fridge overnight.
 Overnight proofing is a great way to add flavor to the bagels.
 The next day, let the dough come to room temperature before you shape and boil them.

-- Seasoning - The options for topping are endless.
-Try sesame seeds, poppy seeds, nigella seeds, sea salt as well as everything bagel seasoning.
-It can be found in most supermarkets but you can also make it yourself.
+- Seasoning – The options for topping are endless.
+Try sesame seeds, poppy seeds, nigella seeds, sea salt, as well as everything bagel seasoning.
+It can be found in most supermarkets, but you can also make it yourself.

-Nutrition Information
+Nutrition

 Can i use wholemeal flour for this recipe?